silviucpp/erlcass/README.md

 #### How ErlCass affects the Erlang schedulers

-It's well known that NIF's can affect the Erlang schedulers performances in case the functions are not returning in less than 1-2 ms and blocks the threads.
+It's well-known that NIF's can affect the Erlang schedulers performances in case the functions are not returning in less than 1-2 ms and blocks the threads.

 Because the DataStax cpp driver is async, `ErlCass` won't block the scheduler threads and all calls to the native